Anti-War Committee of Russia: Initiatives and activities

 The Anti-War Committee operates the Ark project as a support resource for Russians who have chosen to emigrate as a result of the war.
-Through this project, the committee is able to help Russian emigrants find housing and set up bank accounts among other forms of assistance.
-It is coordinated in part with volunteers located in Yerevan and Istanbul but is able to offer legal assistance in other locations as well.
+Through this project, the committee help Russian emigrants find housing and set up bank accounts, among other forms of assistance.
+It is coordinated in part with volunteers located in Yerevan, Armenia, and Istanbul, Turkey, but is able to offer legal assistance in other locations as well.
 The committee says that monetary donations collected as part of its Sunrise initiative will help supply humanitarian aid in the form of food, medicine, clothing, and hygiene items for people living in Ukraine during the war.

+Government reaction

+In January 2024, Russian authorities designated the committee as an "undesirable organization".

+In October 2025, a criminal case was opened against 22 members of committee for forcibly seizing power and organizing or participating in a terrorist community.